Fxzzi/dotfiles/README.md

 ./install
 ```

 This will use `dotbot` to set-up symlinks in the correct locations.
-It will also install zsh, paru, and other packages. **PLEASE BACKUP YOUR OWN CONFIGS BBEFORE PROCEEDING!**
+It will also install zsh, paru, and other packages. **PLEASE BACKUP YOUR OWN CONFIGS BEFORE PROCEEDING!**

 ## 🖥️ Wallpapers

-Browse through the collection of wallpapers in the [Wallpaper Folder](https://gitlab.com/fazzi/dotfiles/-/tree/hyprland-laptop/Wallpapers "wallpaper folder").
+Browse through the collection of wallpapers in the [wallpaper folder](https://gitlab.com/fazzi/dotfiles/-/tree/hyprland-laptop/Wallpapers "wallpaper folder").